Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 For Cluster Introspection

-Cluster introspection refers to examining the cluster and every component within it—Pods, nodes, Deployments, etc. It involves gathering information about their state (e.g, do the existing number of Pods meet the expected number) and performing analysis to gain insights into their health.
+Cluster introspection is the process of examining a cluster and its components, including Pods, nodes, and Deployments.
+It involves collecting data on their state (e.g., whether the current number of Pods matches the expected number) and performing analyses to gain insights into their health.

 • kubectl version: Retrieves the version information of both the `kubectl` client and the Kubernetes server.